dnfui/dnf-ui/README.md

 As a long-time user of Synaptic I wanted a similar tool on Fedora.
 I want a package manager frontend which is native, fast, reliable, and easy to use.

-This project is also a practical way for me to learn more about DNF, GTK, and building a maintainable desktop application.
+This project is also a practical way for me to learn more about how to build a stable and maintainable desktop application.
 The goal is not to experiment for its own sake, but to also build something genuinely useful for me and others.

-If you are looking for other graphical package managers with a longer track-record there are among others:
+Other graphical package managers with a longer history include:

 - [dnfdragora](https://github.com/manatools/dnfdragora)
 - [yumex-ng](https://github.com/timlau/yumex-ng)